 Toms, a well-known social enterprise, has donated over 100 million pairs of shoes to people in need.
 The company claims to give away $1 for every $3 they make.

 Mitscoots is an apparel brand established in the US.
-Every time a customer purchases this social enterprise, they donate an item of similar value to someone in need.
+Every time customers purchase from this social enterprise, and they donate an item of similar value to someone in need.

 Better World Books is another social enterprise that contributes to its social impact through donations.
-For every book bought through Better World Books, they donate another book to someone in need.
+Every book bought through Better World Books donates another book to someone in need.

-These are just a few industries and the different ways social enterprises are choosing to fill different social and environmental needs gaps.
+These are just a few industries and how social enterprises fill different social and environmental needs gaps.
 Many other enterprises are doing similar work, such as Alison, a social enterprise that offers free courses created by world-class teachers.

 |Cheng, P, Ludlow, J. (2008).
 The Three Models of Social Enterprises.
 Creating social impact through trading activities: Part 1.
 Published by Venturesome.|